Updated: July, 2020

 Basis of Building Design

-The following are design concepts and parameters for the Site Master Plan Option, as selected by City Council on August 22, 2018:
+The following are programmatic and design parameters as approved by City Council on February 26, 2020:

 - Create a civic and welcoming presence for the City of South San Francisco at the northeast corner of Chestnut Avenue and El Camino Real.

-- Provide site improvements for public use, informal seating areas, cycling along Centennial trail, and enjoying the trees and landscape.
-Enhanced park amenities part of future phase.
+- Provide site improvements for public use such as outdoor fitness programs, informal seating areas, cycling along Centennial trail, and enjoying the trees and landscape.

-- Build the 34,000 square feet needed to provide all Parks & Recreation services, so they can relocate from the seismically unsafe Municipal Services Building.
+- Build the space needed to provide all Parks & Recreation services, so they can relocate from the seismically unsafe Municipal Services Building.

-- Build the 5,000 square feet needed for the new Community Theater / Council Chambers to relocate from the seismically unsafe Municipal Services Building – to be constructed only if funding allows.
+- Build the space needed for the new Community Theater / Council Chambers to relocate from the seismically unsafe Municipal Services Building.

-- Build the 39,000 square feet of Library to relocate from Orange Avenue and expand their existing services.
+- Build the space needed for the Library, so they can relocate from Orange Avenue and expand their existing services.

-- Build the 43,300 square feet needed to provide all Police Department and public safety services to relocate from the seismically unsafe Municipal Services Building.
+- Build the approximately 43,000 square feet needed to provide all Police Department and public safety services to relocate from the seismically unsafe Municipal Services Building.
 Elements in the program include:

 - 911 Emergency Center